Next-Level-Italia/Team-tasks-manager/docs/slash-commands/introduction.md

 !!! tip

     Again, once you've done the first step, discord will suggest the most used apps.
-Search for the TTM app in this section before searching for it.
+Search for the Team Tasks Manager app in this section before searching for it.